Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

 Details For Travel

-To finish this local food and top things to do in Hunza Valley guide, I just wanted to share a few details about how to travel to Hunza Valley and Gilgit-Baltistan.
+To finish this local food and top things to do in Hunza Valley guide, I want to share a few final details about how to travel In The Hunza Valley, and in Gilgit-Baltistan.

 Part of the fun of traveling in areas like this, no matter how remote and other-worldly they may seem, is how it is still very possible to visit, and visit safely.

-This area is has only recently become accessible to outsiders, even people within the country of Pakistan are just starting to visit.
+This area is has only recently become accessible to outsiders, even Pakistan’s own people are just starting to visit.

-People are just starting to appreciate how wrongly the media has portrayed these areas, and many other areas like this all over the world – the people here could not be more lovely.
+People are just starting to appreciate how wrongly the media portrays these areas, and many other areas like this all over the world – the people here could not be more lovely.

 The first roads ever built to GB from the capital of Islamabad are still not even 40 years old, so by land travel there is only one route to take.